 Useful Information on Fowey for your Stay

-Local Shops
+Local Food Shops

-Shipmates along Esplanade is the closest shop and provides a good selection of food, wine, spirits and newspapers.
+‘Shipmates along Esplanade is the closest shop and provides a selection of food, wine, spirits and newspapers.
 It is open every day from 8 am to 6 pm.
-It is not a supermarket so the range of food products is limited but surprisingly capable of supplying last-minute essentials.
-There is a Spar supermarket in Fowey along the high street close to Albert Quay.
-This is again a small supermarket but does provide a good range of items.
-Kittows is a delicatessen located near the main church in Fowey and this provides fresh meat, seafood, cheese, pasties and a range of fresh vegetables and delicacies!
+It is a small shop so the range of food products is limited but is surprisingly capable of supplying last-minute essentials.
+There is a Spar minimarket in Fowey along the high street close to Albert Quay.
+This is not large but does provide a good range of items.
+Richard’s Green Grocer and Fishmonger is a delicatessen located near the main church in Fowey and this provides fresh meat, seafood, cheese, pasties and a range of fresh vegetables and delicacies!

-Food, Restaurants and Pubs
+Restaurants and Pubs

 The area of Fowey offers some great places to eat for all budgets.
-In the last few years, 4 new restaurants have opened up providing an increasingly sophisticated choice of venues for lunch and dinner.
+In the last few years, 4 new restaurants have opened up, providing an increasingly sophisticated choice of venues for lunch and dinner.
 You will not be disappointed by the choice on offer and the quality of the cooking!
-Some restaurants vary their opening times at different times of the year so please look on their websites or check their doors when wandering through Fowey.
+Some restaurants vary their opening times at different times of the year, so please look on their websites or check their doors when wandering through Fowey.

 In the high season or on special events it can be difficult to find a restaurant with an available table so please do take time to make some bookings either prior to your visit or as soon as you arrive to avoid disappointment.